Thomas J. Böddeker

 Capillary Forces inside the Cell (current)

 Biomolecular condensates (a.k.a protein condensates or membraneless organelles) are liquid-like domains within cells that form through phase separation of key proteins and mRNA.
 The phase separation process, and subsequent partitioning of cellular constituents towards the condensate or the surrounding liquid, enable these condensates to alter the biochemical landscape of the cell.
 Consequently, biomolecular condensates have been recognized as important hubs that alter reaction kinetics and/or signalling within the cell.
 The emergence of two, distinct phases within the cell, however, also postulates the formation of an energetically costly interface.
 Such interfaces, and the associated surface tension, are the cause of many behaviors that we consider "liquid-like" in our everyday life, such as coalescence and wetting.
-These phenomena can be collected under the term of "capillary effects" where, broadly speaking, interfacial energies induces flows and forces.
+These phenomena can be collected under the term of "capillary effects" where, broadly speaking, interfacial energies induce flows and forces.

 While the surface tension of these condensates is tiny compared to the surface tension of water droplets in air, the surrounding structures of proteins, filaments and membranes are also very soft and mobile.
 In fact, the cell finds itself at an fascinating length-scale, where small changes in the properties or size of the condensate or the environment can lead to changes in the system behavior: Small condensates may localize and stick to certain cellular structures whereas large condensates may bend filaments and membranes to induce shape changes in the cell.